 If you or a loved one has swallowed rubbing alcohol, do not encourage vomiting.
 Isopropyl alcohol is caustic, so it can lead to chemical burns to the esophagus.

-Those who have ingested rubbing alcohol may develop severe central nervous system depression and breathing issues that require essential life support measures, including intubation.
-Individuals with rubbing alcohol poisoning may also need IV fluids.
+You may develop severe central nervous system depression and breathing issues that require essential life support measures, including intubation.
+Anyone with rubbing alcohol poisoning may also need IV fluids.